AGM-114 Hellfire: Experimental platforms

 The system has been tested for use on the Humvee and the Improved TOW Vehicle (ITV).
 Test shots have also been fired from a C-130 Hercules.
 Sweden and Norway use the Hellfire for coastal defense and have conducted tests with Hellfire launchers mounted on the Combat Boat 90 coastal assault boat.

-The US Navy was evaluating the missile for use on the Freedom-class littoral combat ship and Independence-class littoral combat ship from 2014.
-The missile was successfully fired from a LCS in early 2017 This system is set to deploy by late 2019.
+The US Navy evaluated the missile for use on the Freedom-class littoral combat ship and Independence-class littoral combat ship from 2014.
+The missile was successfully fired from a LCS in early 2017.
+This system is set to deploy by late 2019.

 In 2016 the Longbow Hellfire was tested by the US Army using a 15-tube Multi-Mission Launcher mounted on a Family of Medium Tactical Vehicles (FMTV) truck.
 The MML is an Army-developed weapon system capable of deploying both surface-to-surface and surface-to-air missiles.

+The Longbow Hellfire initially equipped the Maneuver Short-Range Air Defense (M-SHORAD) version of the Stryker to serve as a surface-to-air counter-drone missile, but in 2024 the U.S. Army prohibited its use on the platform after discovering that prolonged placement of the missiles on a ground vehicle created wear and tear that lead to potential safety concerns.

 Operators

-The following nations use the Hellfire:
+The following countries use the Hellfire: